seung-lab/crackle/README.md

 labels = crackle.load("example.ckl.gz")

 arr = crackle.CrackleArray(binary)
-res = arr[:10,:10,:10] # array slicing (not efficient yet)
+res = arr[:10,:10,:10] # array slicing (efficient z ranges)
 20 in arr # highly efficient search
 ```

-*This repository is currently highly experimental.*
+*This repository is currently experimental.*

 Crackle is a new codec inspired by Compresso \[1\] for creating highly compressed 3D dense segmentation images.
 Compresso innovated by separating labels from boundary structures.
 There were conceptually four (but really five) elements in the format: header, labels, bit packed and RLE encoded binary image boundaries, and indeterminate boundary locations.

 Crackle improves upon Compresso by replacing the bit-packed boundary map with a "crack code" and also uses 3D information to reduce redundancy in labels using "pins".
 Like Compresso, Crackle uses a two pass compression strategy where the output of crackle may be further comrpessed with a bitstream compressor like gzip, bzip2, zstd, or lzma.

-Based on preliminary experiments, it seems likely that the output of Crackle will be in the ballpark of 50\% to 60\% the size of Compresso.
-The second stage compressed Crackle file will likely be about 80% the size of the equivalent Compresso file.
+Based on benchmarks, it seems likely that the output of Crackle will be in the ballpark of 20\% to 50\% the size of Compresso.
+The second stage compressed Crackle file will likely be about 80\% the size of the equivalent Compresso file.

 ## Boundary Structure: Crack Code